Introduction

 ## Comp1 Comp2

-So, we have the image file names from whence the data, both land mark and PCA, came from.
-Fortunately, professor Kenaley assembled a table containin of all the the file names used for landmarking, and the species and habitat for each.
+So, we have the species names from whence the data, both land mark and PCA, came.
+Fortunately, Professor Kenaley assembled a table containing of all the the species for landmarking, and the species and habitat for each.
 You can download this file and read in the data.

 What’s left to do in exploring if benthic and pelagic sharks occupy different morphospace is to combine this information with the PC scores in pca$x.
 This can be done thusly: